FLGMwt/FLGMwt.github.io.code/source/_posts/Publishing-NET-Core-NuGet-Packages-tl-dr.md

 tags: csharp dotnet dotnetcore nuget tl;dr
 ---

-*If you want a thorough exploration of this topic, head over to the [detailed version of this post](/2017/01/28/Publishing-NET-Core-NuGet-Packages/)*
+*For a thorough exploration of this topic, head over to the [detailed version of this post](/2017/01/29/Publishing-NET-Core-NuGet-Packages/)*

 ## Prerequisites